Style Guide of Falco Rules

 fs.path.* variants to simplify the consistent logging of file or directory paths, even for non-file descriptor events.
 Previously, tapping into the raw args as described above was required for such events.

-When writing a rule for container workloads, you should include the fields we automatically fetch from the container runtime.
-Falco supports a special placeholder for this purpose:
+When writing a rule for container workloads, you should include a special placeholder field that will resolve to relevant information automatically fetched from the container runtime socket.

 container_id=%container.id container_image=%container.image.repository container_image_tag=%container.image.tag container_name=%container.name k8s_ns=%k8s.ns.name k8s_pod_name=%k8s.pod.name